modi-li/Binary-Classification-GaussianNB-example/README.md

 # Binary-Classification-GaussianNB-example

-Implemented binary classification with Gaussian Naive Bayes using scikit-learn on a dataset
+This uses scikit-learn to implement binary classification with Gaussian Naive Bayes on a dataset.

+## License

+This is licensed under the MIT license.
+See [LICENSE](./LICENSE) for more information.